 An Identity Crisis

 From the very beginning, Mercury was a marque that seemed to have a brand identity that was constantly in flux, always looking for its place in the automotive market.
-During the 1940’s and early to mid-1950’s, the brand continued to be presented as a performance division, moved between being marketed as a “higher-end” Ford and as a “junior Lincoln,” and even to having its own body designs.
-While this era proved to be very successful for the company in terms of sales, the strategy of marketing Mercury as a “junior Lincoln” never took hold and the brand became seen more as a "lower medium priced" vehicle, just slightly above that of Ford’s.
+During the 1940s and early to mid-1950s, the brand continued to be presented as a performance division, moved between being marketed as a “higher-end” Ford and as a “junior Lincoln,” and even to having its own body designs.
+While this era proved to be very successful for the company in terms of sales, the strategy of marketing Mercury as a “junior Lincoln” never took hold and the brand became seen more as a "lower medium priced" vehicle, just slightly above Ford in quality.

 Unfortunately, the plan did not work out as Ford had hoped as a result of numerous factors, including the fact that the bottom was beginning to drop out of the middle price car market.
 Bottom line, the Edsel brand was a complete flop and sales of Mercury products including its new models failed to reach expected levels as well.
 Ford was forced to make some cost-cutting decisions as a result.